kristianmandrup/controll/README.md

 end
 ```

-As you can see, we use the `#notify` command to signal notifications, the last one on the stack which acts as return value for the `#execute` method.

-To encapsulate more complex busines logic affecting the user Session or Model data, we execute an Imperator command (see `imperator` gem).
+To encapsulate more complex busines logic affecting the user Session or Model data, we execute an the Imperator Command (see `imperator` gem) called :sign_in that we registered in the Commander of the Controller.

 ## Message Handler